The Macrobiotic Experiment & Becoming Whole

 A few days ago, Meg Wolff offered to send me a copy of her book, Becoming Whole.
 Meg is a bone and breast cancer survivor who cured herself with a macrobiotic diet.
 Her book is incredibly touching and engaging.
 Her blog is also called Becoming Whole and it is a wonderful resource for recipes and health information.

-After reading her story and browsing her recipes and meal plan, I’ve decided to try macrobiotics.
-I’m not going to go fully macrobiotic (yet), but I am going to try hard to adopt a more macrobiotic diet and lifestyle.
-I’ve decided to do this for two weeks, and after the two weeks are up I’ll evaluate my findings and decide where I want to go from there.
+After reading her story and browsing her recipes and meal plan, I’ve decided to try eating some more macrobiotic meals and learning more about the lifestyle.
 Here is a summary of macrobiotics directly from Meg’s site:

 DOs: